Geothermal Energy Jobs

 For this article, when we refer to "geothermal jobs," we mean deep geothermal: power generation, district heating, reservoir engineering, and drilling.
 Heat pump installers are a separate (and much larger) workforce.

 IRENA reports 160,000 geothermal jobs globally as of 2024, though the count depends on what you include.
-Power generation and district heating employ roughly 91,500 people directly, with indirect jobs pushing the total higher.
+Power generation and district heating employ roughly 68,000 people directly, with indirect jobs and heat-pump installation pushing the total higher.

 The job creation multiplier varies by project phase.
-During construction, each megawatt of installed capacity creates 26-34 jobs (direct construction, equipment manufacturing, and indirect roles).
-Once operational, a geothermal plant sustains 1.17 to 1.7 permanent jobs per MW for 30 to 50 years — longer than wind or solar.
+During construction, each megawatt of installed capacity creates roughly 6.4 person-years of jobs (direct construction and equipment manufacturing combined).
+Once operational, a geothermal plant sustains 1.17 to 1.7 permanent jobs per MW for 30 to 50 years - longer than wind or solar.
 Geothermal's employment density per megawatt is higher than wind (19 jobs/MW) or solar (12 jobs/MW) when you account for the full project lifecycle.

-Before listing roles and salaries, it is worth stating plainly: many geothermal jobs are hard.
-Not hard intellectually — though reservoir modelling and drilling engineering require serious technical skill — but hard in the sense of physical discomfort, isolation, and lifestyle disruption.
+Many geothermal jobs are physically demanding, remote, and rotational.
+Not hard intellectually - though reservoir modelling and drilling engineering require serious technical skill - but hard in the sense of physical discomfort, isolation, and lifestyle disruption.

 Field roles typically operate on rotation schedules: 15 days on/5 days off, or 14 on/7 off, with 12-hour shifts during rotations.
 One job posting for a drilling engineer in Utah required 75-100% travel.
-Housing is usually provided on-site or nearby, but you are away from home for weeks at a time.
-Employers attract workers to these locations with competitive salaries, relocation packages, extended vacation policies, and flexible scheduling, but the lifestyle is not for everyone.
+Housing is usually provided on-site or nearby, but workers are away from home for weeks at a time.
+Employers attract talent to these locations with competitive salaries, relocation packages, extended leave policies, and flexible scheduling, but the lifestyle is not for everyone.

 The physical environment is demanding.
 Technicians work outdoors in all weather conditions, exposed to extreme temperatures.
-Drilling sites involve hazardous conditions: high-pressure wells, caustic geothermal brine, hydrogen sulfide gas, and heavy machinery.
-Safety equipment is mandatory — helmets, gloves, hearing protection, respirators.
-Manual labour is routine: digging trenches, lifting equipment up to 60 pounds, operating excavators, crawling through tight spaces.
+Drilling sites involve hazardous conditions: high-pressure wells, caustic geothermal brine, hydrogen sulphide gas, and heavy machinery.
+Safety equipment is mandatory - helmets, gloves, hearing protection, respirators.
+Manual labour is routine: digging trenches, lifting equipment of up to roughly 23 kg (50 lb), operating excavators, crawling through tight spaces.

 Office-based roles - reservoir engineers modelling subsurface flow, project developers negotiating land leases, electrical engineers designing grid connections - avoid most of the fieldwork but still require site visits.
 Even the best-paid engineering positions involve time in remote locations, often under tight project deadlines.

-If you want stable, predictable, urban-based work, geothermal may not suit you.
-If you are comfortable with rotation schedules, frontier conditions, and the kind of problem-solving that happens when equipment fails at 2 AM in a muddy drill yard 200 kilometres from the nearest city, this sector has a place for you — and will pay well for it.
+Geothermal is a poor fit for those seeking stable, predictable, urban-based work.
+For workers comfortable with rotation schedules, remote conditions, and the kind of problem-solving that happens when equipment fails at 2 AM in a muddy drill yard 200 kilometres from the nearest city, the sector pays well and hires consistently.

 Roles by subsector